Top 10 HTML & CSS Codes That All Bloggers Should Know

 All of the codes are copy & paste ready, so when you see what you need, you can take it & run!

 I know WordPress’s dashboard has a lot of these links made super easy to customize in the editor….but what if you want to add special things to your sidebar/widgets/guest post?!

 (Please note: Your URL and Text does NOT have to be capitalized, I’m only doing that in my examples so it’s easy to distinguish from the rest & so you can see exactly what to replace when you’re adding in your own information.)

 <img src="URL OF THE IMAGE">

 How do you find the URL of an image?!
 Well, if you’re in WordPress you can click on your “Media” Library.
 Click on the image.
-And the URL should be displayed in the attachment details, like in the picture below.
+And the URL should be displayed in the attachment details.

-If you want to copy an image from the internet, you can right click and select the “Copy Image URL” (example below)
+If you want to copy an image from the internet, you can right-click and select the “Copy Image URL”